Akshar106/Semantic_Resume_Search/README.md

 - Initialized project repository with a README file.
 - Collected and preprocessed sample resumes.
 - Prepared the training dataset for the model.

+### Week 2: Model Training and Web App Development

+#### Day 8-10: Model Training

+- Trained the Sentence Transformer model using the prepared dataset.
+- Saved the trained model for later use in the web app.

+#### Day 11-12: Initial Web App Setup

+- Set up the Streamlit web app framework in app.py.
+- Created a basic interface with a search bar and a display area for results.

+#### Day 13-14: Integrate Model with Web App

+- Loaded the trained model in the web app.
+- Implemented search functionality to query the model and display relevant resumes based on user input.

+### Deliverables:

+- Trained Sentence Transformer model.
+- Initial version of the Streamlit web app with basic search functionality.

+### Week 3: Feature Enhancement and Testing

+#### Day 15-17: Feature Enhancement

+- Improved the search functionality with additional filters such as experience level and specific skills.
+- Added functionality to allow users to upload new resumes and update the database.

+#### Day 18-19: User Interface and Experience

+- Enhanced the web app UI for better user experience, including layout adjustments and styling.
+- Implemented error handling and edge case management to ensure robust performance.

+#### Day 20-21: Testing and Debugging

+- Performed thorough testing of the web app, including unit tests for individual components and end-to-end testing of the user flow.
+- Fixed bugs and improved performance based on test results.

+### Deliverables:

+- Enhanced search functionality with additional filters.
+- Improved UI/UX for the web app.
+- Debugged and tested web app.